When and where you can register a birth

-If the child was born in Hertfordshire, you can register the birth at any register office in the county.
+If your baby was born in Hertfordshire, you can register at any register office in the county.

 You can register the birth, by declaration, at any register office in England and Wales whether or not they were born in Hertfordshire.
 The birth certificates will then be sent to you by post.